paulstothard/document-builder/README.md

 The purpose of these folders is to allow files to be automatically copied to locations outside of the project folder, which may be a git repository.

 The HTML and Markdown documents copied to the publish directories are accompanied by a table of contents file with links to the individual document files.
 The sorting of the items in the table of contents can be controlled using the `document_order` key in the `config.json` file.
 The value of this key is a list of document names.
 The documents will be sorted in the order they appear in the list.
 Documents not in the list will be sorted alphabetically after the documents in the list.
-The pdf files copied to the publish directories are renamed after their source directories.
+The PDF files copied to the publish directories are renamed after their source directories.

 Add content to the `my_project/source` folder, replacing the example content.
 Each folder in `my_project/source` corresponds to a document.
 Rename the folders or add new folders to hold the documents to be processed.